Friday, August 26, 2016

 The girl in white is Anne, Louis's bride

 If your little girl dreams of being a princess and marrying a prince, tell her she would never see her family again.
-Plus, as a foreign princess the court might think she was a spy (as Anne actually was).
+Plus, as a foreign princess the court might think she was a spy (as Anne really was).

 A queen's sole path to influence: becoming regent should the king die and leave a son too young to rule.
 That was how both Marie and Anne came to exert 17th-century Europe's most important regencies.